 Have a place for play.
 Encourage your dog to stay fit and healthy by providing as much space as possible to run and chase.
 Try creating paths where he can wander, patrol, prowl and explore.
 A tired dog is a happy dog!

-This summer, protect your pet with a quality dog house built with innovative Outdoor Building Solutions® products from LP.
-LP products will make your outdoor dog shed a cut above the rest.
-Find LP products at a shed dealer near you.
+This summer, protect your pet with a quality dog house built with innovative products from LP® Outdoor Building Solutions®.
+LP shed products will make your outdoor dog shed a cut above the rest.
+Talk to your local shed dealer to get started.